-The Clyde Valley Tourist Route which takes you on a 42 mile/67 Km journey passing through spectacular scenery and many interesting and important sites which offer insights into the rich cultural, natural and industrial heritage of the Clyde Valley.
+The Clyde Valley Tourist Route takes you on a 42 mile/67 Km journey passing through spectacular scenery and many interesting and important sites which offer an insight into the rich cultural, natural and industrial heritage of the Clyde Valley.

 There are lots of places to stop and explore on foot.
 These days an extremely popular aspect of the route relates to the many garden centres that are dotted along the route.
 Visitors can enjoy coffee, unusual gift ideas as well as extensive ranges of plants, garden furniture and hardware.